IDS Center: Ownership

+The first owner was Investors Diversified Services (now Ameriprise Financial) from 1972 to 1981.
+Construction cost US$13.5 million.
+It was then acquired by Oxford Development in 1981 for US$200 million.
 The building was purchased by the John Buck Company in December 2004 for US$225 million.
-Just over a year later in January 2006, the company began looking for new buyers.
-In August 2006 it was sold to The Inland Real Estate Group of Companies, Inc., for approximately $277 million.
+Just over a year later in January 2006, the company began efforts to sell the property; in August 2006 it was sold to The Inland Real Estate Group of Companies, Inc., for approximately $277 million.
 Beacon Investment Properties of Hallandale Beach, FL purchased the building from Inland in April 2013 for approximately $253 million.
+Beacon and a joint venture of Harel Insurance Investments & Financial Services Ltd and Menora Mivtahim Insurance Ltd., both based in Tel Aviv, have owned the building since then.

 Broadcasting

 Communication spires on top of the building tower to 910 ft, the highest point in Minneapolis.
 A number of major FM radio stations which formerly broadcast from the site now use the IDS as a backup in case their primary location in Shoreview, Minnesota were to fail.
 One of the most notable broadcasters was 99.5 WLOL until the pop format signed off in late February 1991.
 In fact, one well-known reference was "From the top-top-top of the IDS Center, 99 and 1/2 WLOL Minneapolis-Saint Paul!"
 In 2009 the equipment was removed and digital towers were added for the national digital switch.
 Some television broadcasters using the towers include Univision affiliate WUMN-LD and KMBD-LD, which broadcasts HSN programming, while the area's major television stations use them for their STL towers and microwave relays to Shoreview and their studios and live trucks.